 The Commission should also lead by example when it comes to ensuring better representation and a diversity of voices in our public life.
 With this in mind, all public events organised by the Commission should aim to feature gender-balanced panels and a broad range of perspectives from across Europe.

 Your mission

-I would like to entrust you with the role of Commissioner for Agriculture.
+I would like to entrust you with the role of Executive Vice-President for the European Green Deal.